Raj Niwas, Pondicherry: Description

-Eco-initiatives at the Raj Niwas
+Eco-initiatives at the Raj Nivas

-Eco-initiatives at the Raj Niwas are adhered to its daily functioning.
+Eco-initiatives at the Raj Nivas are adhered to its daily functioning.
 An eco-initiative to reuse, reduce and recycle has been adopted.
 Conserving energy and resources is always a priority.
-The Raj Niwas kitchen always follows the mantra of serving local, organic food.
-Eco-friendly products are sourced from local producers and are used at Raj Niwas and provided for the guest’s.
-Under its green initiative, Raj Niwas supports local artisans and craftsman by ensuring that all gifts, mementos and decorative are sourced specifically from Puducherry.
+The Raj Nivas kitchen always follows the mantra of serving local, organic food.
+Eco-friendly products are sourced from local producers and are used at Raj Nivas and provided for the guests.
+Under its green initiative, Raj Nivas supports local artisans and craftsman by ensuring that all gifts, mementos and decorative are sourced specifically from Puducherry.